 Where do I vote on Election Day?

-Voting takes place at the Public Safety Building at 701 Main Street, Oxford Maine
+Voting takes place at the Public Safety Building, 701 Main St., Oxford Maine

 Elizabeth Olsen, Registrar of Voters

 November 3rd Election: Deadline for outside voter registration (not in person) is October 13, 2020.
 Deadline to request an absentee ballot is Thursday, October 29th, 2020.
 Ballots must be returned by 8pm Election night.

 Please remember: to keep voting lines flowing please register to vote prior to the election including change of name, change of address, etc.

 Absentee ballots will be available thirty days prior to the election.
 You may request a ballot up to ninety days prior to the election.